 02) We Are The Union and Eve 6 – “Sound System”

-Julie – This one kinda predates the comp and comes as the result of asking on Twitter if they wanted to do this cover and being shocked that Eve 6 read it let alone agreed to it.
-While I love both artists, it's an oddball pairing, which I feel like both artists understand.
-And I don't know what Eve 6 really brings to the table here.
+Julie – This one kinda predates the comp and comes as the result of We Are the Union asking Eve 6 on Twitter if they wanted to do this cover and being shocked that Eve 6 read it let alone agreed to it.
+While I love both artists, it’s an oddball pairing, which I feel like both artists understand.
+And I don’t know what Eve 6 really brings to the table here.
 Had Eve 6 ever put out a ska song before?
-I honestly can't remember one.
-It sounds kind of like it's just a WATU cover of Operation Ivy that Eve 6 is along for the ride on.
+I honestly can’t remember one.
+It sounds kind of like it’s just a WATU cover of Operation Ivy that Eve 6 is along for the ride on.
 And, as much as I love WATU, this cover is a tad too straightforward for my taste, especially when viewed next to some of these other really creative takes on these songs.

 Dan – This might be one of the most covered Op Ivy songs so I was hoping for something very unique.
 I don’t know very much about Eve 6 and I would agree that this sounds just like a WATU song to me.
 It’s a good version and the vocals are done nice, but there is nothing too special about it.